Research output per year

 PhD projects

-Social choice theory, welfare economics, issues on the boundary of economics and philosophy.
+Social choice theory, welfare economics, decision theory, issues on the boundary of economics and philosophy.

-Microeconomic theory; in particular, social choice theory, welfare economics, game theory.
+Microeconomic theory; in particular, social choice theory, welfare economics, decision theory, the spatial theory of politics, political institutions, economics and philosophy.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):